 This guide will briefly give you instructions on how to stream data to ChronoTrack Live or other scoring software from the Fusion middleware.
-Before you get started, make sure you set up a new Event Space.
+Before you get started, make sure you set up a new Event Space from the Sessions tab.
 You can toggle between Event Spaces using the dropdown to the left of the Add Event button.
 Keeping streams for different events in different Event Spaces will help you keep data organized and avoid accidentally streaming the wrong data to an event.

 Remember that you have to add Timing Devices to your Course in CT Live before you can stream data.